COMPLEX HEALTH PROBLEMS

 There is an Academy of Breastfeeding Medicine guideline for breastfeeding babies with cleft lip and palate

 Craniofacial or gut anomalies may prevent oral feeding.
-The key to establishing a full milk supply is the same as for mothers of preterm babies covered here.
+The key to establishing a full milk supply is the same as for parents of preterm babies covered here.